blindnet-io/product-management/refs/high-level-architecture/readme.md

 ## Objective

 This document is about:

 - the context in which our product has to operate, and
 - the structure of components of our product (in relation to that context).

 This document complements the [High Level Conceptualisation](https://github.com/blindnet-io/product-management/blob/milstan-hla/refs/high-level-conceptualization/README.md).
-It's goal is to propose the optimal component structure of the product.
+Its goal is to propose the optimal component structure of the product.

 ## Motivation

-The the [High Level Conceptualisation](https://github.com/blindnet-io/product-management/blob/milstan-hla/refs/high-level-conceptualization/README.md) is insufficient for understanding of the context of use.
+The [High Level Conceptualisation](https://github.com/blindnet-io/product-management/blob/milstan-hla/refs/high-level-conceptualization/README.md) is insufficient for understanding of the context of use.
 We need more clarity about the data capture lifecycle and the parties involved.

 Also, having the right structure of components is very important for several reasons, including for: